Camlough: Kelly's Mill

-Irish War of Independence – 1920s
+Irish War of Independence

+On the day of the 1918 general election, the Camlough Company of the Irish Volunteers travelled by train from Newry to Carlingford.
+On arrival, they found large numbers of Carlingford inhabitants wearing Union Jacks.
+The Volunteers ordered all the Royal Irish Constabulary men they saw on duty on the streets or at the polling booths to return to their barracks and to remain in them whilst the Volunteers were in Carlingford.
+A series of attacks were made on the Volunteers by mobs on the streets.
+The Volunteers took control and sought to protect voters going to record their votes until the polling booths closed.
+Seamus Lyang from Dundalk was polling clerk in Carlingford and when the booths closed the Volunteers had to take Lyang under their protection and escort him out of the Carlingford.
+All the pubs and shops in Carlingford were hostile to the Volunteers and refused to serve them.
+After the closing of the poll, the Volunteers marched back to Camlough.

 During the Irish War of Independence, the Camlough Company of the Irish Republican Army were active in the area and were commanded by Frank Aiken (1898–1983).
 In December 1920, approximately 200 IRA volunteers, led by Aiken, attacked Camlough Royal Irish Constabulary barracks.
 They exchanged fire with the RIC, threw grenades and set fire to the building.
 British troops sent from Newry were ambushed by the IRA who opened fire and threw grenades from a bridge overhead.
 Three volunteers were fatally wounded.
 The next day, British forces set fire to several homes and businesses in Camlough in reprisal, many of them owned by Aiken's relatives.

 The Troubles

 Camlough is situated in South Armagh, which was the most militarised region in Western Europe during the Troubles.
 The region was a stronghold of support for the Provisional IRA, earning it the nickname 'Bandit Country' (see Provisional IRA South Armagh Brigade).

 On 19 May 1981, five British soldiers were killed in an Irish Republican Army (IRA) landmine attack on the Chancellors Road 3 miles from Camlough.
 The soldiers had been travelling in a Saracen armoured personnel carrier when the bomb exploded.
 This attack was during the 1981 Irish hunger strike in Maze (HM Prison), and 3 miles from the home of one of the hunger strikers, Raymond McCreesh.